 Now that you know what a market research survey is, you can use it to benefit your business planning.
 Here are a few of the most popular ways market research surveys are used by businesses, and tips on how to get the best data out of them.

 Reach a specific audience

-Surveys offer a great opportunity to get input from your target market – provided you have good market sample to send surveys to.
+Surveys offer a great opportunity to get input from your target market—if you have a good market sample to send surveys to.
 Maybe you have a customer list or a big group of social followers to work from.
-If you don’t, SurveyMonkey Audience gives you access to millions of respondents who are ready to provide the answers you need.
-By sending a survey to members of your target market, you can make sure your efforts will be as effective and reliable as possible.
+You can customize your outreach efforts using our collector options.

 Research and analyze a target market

 Your marketing budget is probably one of your business’s largest expenses.
 Before you earmark funds for any marketing plans or initiatives, you need to be confident that the strategies you’re considering will drive your success.

 Measure brand awareness

 Your company or product might mean the world to you, but it’s hard to know what your target market thinks of it.
 A brand awareness survey can help you get an idea of exactly what your customers and prospects think about your company, image, products, etc. Ask respondents how they feel about you compared to your competitors, and why they are more (or less) interested in your products and services.
 That way, you’ll be able to know if your market even knows you exist, and where your brand lies on their “list.”